slahrichi/cellsociety_team02/doc/DESIGN.md

     * Make necessary abstraction to make adding new grid types very easy
     * Simplify the process of adding new GUI items as much as possible.

+        - Controller
+            - Use a List of Tags and Simulations to hold all expected Tags and Simulations
+            - Extract data from XML files
+            - Make adding new Simulation types/parameters simple and requiring little code to be added
+            - Make sure most invalid, missing, empty parameters are handled in appropriate exceptions.
 #### What Features are Easy to Add

     - Model